2.3.2 Communication barriers (3)

 2.

-Consider a scenario where a company is implementing a new piece of technology.
-Identify three potential communication barriers that might arise during this implementation and suggest a method to reduce or remove each barrier.
+Question 2: A company is implementing a new performance management system.
+Discuss three potential communication barriers that could arise during the implementation process and suggest strategies to overcome each barrier.

 3.